 There are two exceptions:

 - For a clinical study with medical devices or a performance study with IVDS, it is possible that the manufacturer wants to extend the use of its medical device to other indications and this means that the performance and clinical benefit of the known device must be proven again for this new indication.

-- In the case of use in dire cases: this deviation is permitted by the minister of public health for a certain patient and under certain conditions.
+- In the case of a derogation to the CE marking (according to the art.
+59 of the regulation 2017/745), this deviation is permitted by the minister of public health for a certain patient and under certain conditions.
 It must also be shown that there are no real therapeutic alternatives to treat the affected patient.